ravethread/Rave/README.md

 >> This is the final project fo Launchcode LC101

-> This project is a web app for movie lovers to rate their favorite movies and host watch-party at a specific location or virtual.

 ## Assignment Description
 > The user will have to create an account, and login to be able to add reviews create watch-party